Stephen-Gates/report-gallery/docs/index.md

 - Get a refresher on **[how to use LeanIX reports](https://docs.leanix.net/docs/insights-through-reports)**. :octicons-link-external-16:{: .grey }

 [:fontawesome-solid-rocket: &nbsp; Get started](reports/){: .md-button .md-button--primary }

+*[LeanIX]: LeanIX offers Software-as-a-Service (SaaS) for managing Enterprise Architecture and multi-cloud environments to enable organizations to take faster, data-driven decisions in their IT.